M7799g/M7799g/Issue-handling-workflow.md

 1. Assign it to "Coming soon" milestone which doesn't have an end date.
 1. Move it to the "Future" milestone.
 1. Change its status to "Need:\<what-is-needed\>".

+If you can, label the issue with the appropriate area/component.